machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 **What it does**
 - Runs a command by using Java process execution on the host machine.
+- Resolves command text and optional environment values before execution.
 - Restricts the working directory to the current project directory or one of its subdirectories.
-- Can add environment variables for the subprocess.
 - Captures both standard output and error output.
 - Returns only the last part of the collected output when the result is larger than the configured limit.
+- Appends a final line that reports the command exit code.

 **Features**
 - Supports controlled shell access for build, test, and inspection commands.
-- Applies security checks to reject unsafe command fragments.
+- Applies deny-list security checks to reject unsafe command fragments.
 - Prevents execution outside the active project tree.
-- Adds an exit-code line to the returned output.
+- Supports custom environment variables in `NAME=VALUE` format.
 - Supports configurable output decoding and timeout handling.

 **Input parameters**